Shenton Park, Western Australia: Geography and natural history

 Shenton Park is a suburb approximately 4 km west of the central business district (CBD) of Perth, the capital and largest city of Western Australia.
 It is 5 km east of the Indian Ocean, and is part of Perth's affluent western suburbs.
 Shenton Park is bounded to the south by Aberdare Road and the Irwin Barracks, to the west by Brockway Road, to the north by Underwood Avenue, Selby Street, Lonnie Street and Nicholson Road, and to the east by Thomas Street.
 To the south is Nedlands and Karrakatta, to the west is Mount Claremont, to the north is Floreat, Jolimont, Daglish and Subiaco, and to the east is Kings Park.
 Shenton Park is divided into two parts by the Fremantle railway line: the eastern part is part of the City of Subiaco and is mostly residential; the western part is mostly bushland, commercial buildings and Shenton College.

 Shenton Park lies on Spearwood Dunes, which formed around 40,000 years ago.
 The dunes consist of brown sand lying over yellow subsoil, with Tamala Limestone below.
 These dunes are part of the greater Swan Coastal Plain.

 Birds such as laughing kookaburra, red-tailed black-cockatoo, long-billed corella, lorikeets, Australian pelican, black swan among others can frequently be seen in the suburb especially at Jualbup Lake.
 The Lake is also home to long neck turtles and motorbike frogs.
 The bushland near Shenton College is home to indigenous bats with purpose built bat boxes in an effort to protect them from non-indigenous birds.

 History

 Shenton Park is named after George Shenton, who served three terms as Mayor of Perth in the 19th century and owned land in the area.

+The Shenton Park Hotel was constructed in 1907 and closed in 1999.
+It was located on the corner of Nicholson Road, Shenton Park, and Derby Road, Shenton Park.
+It had been owned by the Swan Brewery between 1937 until 1981.
+It was a popular live music venue, hosting popular Australian bands such as The Triffids.
+It was converted into a retirement village between 2000 and 2003, which officially opened as "Shenton Village" in April 2004.

+Nicholson Road was also the site of the Army Drill Hall, built in 1915.
+It used by the 11/44 Battalion of Royal Western Australia Regiment, the Red Cross Voluntary Aid Detachment and Cadet Corps as a training and social centre.
+The property extended to Keightley Road and included a parade ground.
+An aerial photograph kept on the State Library of Western Australia is here: Aerial photograph of the Army drill hall HQ of the Eleventh Battalion Royal Western Australia Regiment Nicholson Road Subiaco 7 June 1968 - JPG 503.0 KB The Army Drill Hall was sold in 1989 and demolished afterwards.